Michael Spencer: Philanthropy

 Spencer is a founder and trustee of the Borana Conservation Trust, a charity which supports critically endangered species in Kenya's Borana and Laikipia regions.
+It created the Borana Conservancy, a 94,000 acre sanctuary that in 2013 reintroduced 21 black rhinos after a 50 year absence from the region.
+The Conservancy is supported by Save the Rhino.

 The Spencer Family Foundation has backed a number of philanthropic initiatives, including a £1 million donation toward the British Normandy Memorial, dedicated to soldiers who died under British command during the Normandy landings.
 The Foundation also donated £100,000 to the Remember Me Covid memorial at St Paul's and a six-figure sum to the Mail Force campaign for PPE for hospitals, care homes and charities.

 Personal life

 In 2008, Spencer divorced his first wife Lorraine.
 They had two sons and a daughter, and homes in Notting Hill, Suffolk and Manhattan.

 In June 2016, Spencer married Sarah, Marchioness of Milford Haven in London, the daughter of George Alfred Walker and Jean Maureen (née Hatton), and former wife of George Mountbatten, 4th Marquess of Milford Haven – a second cousin of King Charles III.

-Spencer has homes in Chelsea, London, and Kenya.
+Spencer has homes in London, and Kenya.
 Who's Who lists his hobbies as running, riding, shooting, wine and art; he is also reported to be an aviation enthusiast.
-Spencer runs a horse-breeding programme and plans to build a stable in Laikipia.
-His horse Freewheeler, a South African-bred colt, won the 2018 Kenya Derby at Ngong.
+Spencer's wife runs a horse-breeding programme.
+She has a stud farm in Laikipia and has been a champion owner in Kenya several times.
+Her horse Freewheeler, a South African-bred colt, won the 2018 Kenya Derby at Ngong.

 He collects twentieth century and contemporary art, including the work of Pablo Picasso, Lucian Freud and Jack Vettriano.
 Spencer is a former shareholder and an associate director of Ipswich Town Football Club.
-He is a Christian and churchgoer.

 Spencer is a member of several London clubs, including White's, Beefsteak Club, 5 Hertford Street and 67 Pall Mall, as well as Muthaiga Country Club in Kenya.